How Enlightened was the Enlightenment?

 Robert Hooke: Philip Ball, in: Curiosity: How science became interested in everything – Bodley Head – shows there wasn’t one kind of science in the 17th century, Newton’s maths was good for planetary motion but was no good for chemistry biology or geology.
 It was also inadequate in study of the very small.
 Royal Society believed science = measurement, but Robert Hooke thought some things too fuzzy to be precisely measured.
 The book also shows how much opposition science had to endure – and how all knowledge up til then had been arrived at by practical, skilled craftsmen and the like.
 Some resisted examining things that were difficult to see/study because God must have meant us not to study them!
 (Peter Forbes review Guardian 09.06.12).

-ellipses with the sun as a focus; a planet moves along its orbit in such a manner
+sun as a focus; a planet moves along its orbit in such a manner that it sweeps

-that it sweeps out equal areas in equal times.
-1619: The Harmony of the World:
+out equal areas in equal times.
+1619: The Harmony of the World: planets emit

-planets emit musical sounds... also third law: the squares of the time taken
+musical sounds... also third law: the squares of the time taken for planets to

-for planets to orbit are proportional to the cubes of their distances from the
+orbit are proportional to the cubes of their distances from the sun.
+This led

 3. Enlightenment epistemology: